Richmond.gov.uk

 Commercial premises arranging for the collection and disposal of waste must comply with the requirements of Section 34 of the Environmental Protection Act 1990 and the Environmental Protection Act (Duty of Care) Regulations 1991 as amended.
 You can view both acts at www.legislation.gov.uk.

-• You should store your waste, including recycling, safely and securely until collection
+• Store your waste, including recycling, safely and securely until collection

-• All sacks should be tied securely and protected from scavenging animals prior to collection
+• Ensure all sacks are tied securely and protected from scavenging animals prior to collection

-• Bins should be kept locked with all waste contained within the bin
+• Keep your bins locked with all waste contained within the bin

-• You must only use the sacks or bin issued by the London Borough of Richmond to contain your waste (including recycling), waste or recycling presented in any other container will not be collected
+• Only use the sacks or bin issued by the London Borough of Richmond to contain your waste (including recycling), waste or recycling presented in any other container will not be collected

-• Flatten boxes and tie them up with the sack we provide for waste or for recycling accordingly
+• Flat boxes and tie them up with the sack we provide for waste or for recycling accordingly

 • Stack all your waste tidily to avoid accidents

-• You must ensure your waste, including recycling, does not cause litter or spillages
+• Ensure your waste, including recycling, does not cause litter or spillages

 Using a private contractor